Understanding how data is organized

 What’s a record?

-In Dynamics 365 for Customer Engagement, a record is a complete unit of information.
+In Dynamics 365 Customer Engagement (on-premises), a record is a complete unit of information.
 Think of it like a single row in a table, with multiple columns, also known as fields, to store the pieces of info that make up the entire row.

 What’s a record type?